glozanoa/jira-example/README.md

 # jira-example

-Simple example to test Jira
+Simple example to test Jira - new change.